Orwell Astronomical Society (Ipswich)

 Theme: Fortieth anniversary celebrations; the Moon and Saturn.

 OASI held its 2007 Open Weekend on Saturday 24 March - Sunday 25 March.
 The weather was decidedly mixed.
-Saturday evening was completely cloudy throughout the entire time that the Observatory was open; some 20 optimistic visitors arrived during the evening, but were outnumbered by members of OASI.
-As recompense, we offered the visitors a free return visit, without further charge, if the weather improved, and they chose to visit us again on the Sunday evening.
+Saturday evening was completely cloudy throughout the entire time that the Observatory was open; some 20 optimistic visitors arrived during the evening and were outnumbered by members of OASI.
+As recompense, we offered the visitors a return visit the following evening, without further charge, if the weather improved.

-The weather on Sunday evening was much better - the skies were clear!
+The weather on Sunday evening was much better - the sky was clear!
 We operated four observing sites:

 Approximately 60 people visited on Sunday evening.
 Although a relatively small number, this meant that each could be given rather more time and attention than is often the case.
-On Monday morning, a colleague from work who visited on Sunday evening with his daughter provided some interesting feedback:
+On Monday morning, a colleague from work who visited on Sunday evening with his daughter provided some interesting feedback.
+He thought that the entrance fee of £3.00 for adults, £1.50 concession (increased for 2007) was not excessive.
+He had spent approximately two hours at the Observatory and greatly enjoyed his time there.
+He had also met many former colleagues from work.

 Thanks are due to all members of OASI who assisted with the event.